 What is myCancerProject.org?

-I enjoy developing new and creative solutions to scientific and healthcare challenges.
-My primary interests involve applied data science projects that focus on medical applications (eg. cancer immunotherapy, post-surgical outcomes, etc).
-I am also interested in developing technological solutions that allow us to integrate healthcare, financial, biomedical and user-generated data sets to create adaptive and scalable data networks that we can leverage to personalize treatments and improve patient outcomes.
+I enjoy developing data solutions to scientific and healthcare challenges.
+I am interested in developing technological solutions that allow us to integrate healthcare, financial, biomedical and user-generated data sets to create adaptive and scalable data networks that we can leverage to personalize treatments and improve patient outcomes.

 - Diego Barragan – Research Associate

 - Dana Emerson – Graduate Student (OHSU)

 - Haley Gallagher – Undergraduate Intern

 - Leah Martin – Undergraduate Intern

 myCancerProject.org was awarded top honors in the Research Fast Pitch competition at the Oregon Bioscience Associations 2016 Annual Conference.

 The Robert W. Franz Cancer Research Center in the Earle A. Chiles Research Institute is a world-class research facility located within Providence Cancer Center in Portland, Ore.
 Founded in 1993 by Walter Urba, M.D., Ph.D., director of cancer research, and a team of internationally-recognized scientists, our main area of investigation is cancer immunotherapy, a specialized field of study focused on triggering the immune system to fight cancer.